-A Sump Pump Backup Can Save Your Home in an Emergency
+A Backup Sump Pump Can Save Your Kentucky Home in an Emergency

-There are two major kinds of sump pumps: submersible, and pedastal.
+There are two major kinds of sump pumps: submersible, and pedestal.
 Submersibles are exactly what they sound like, sump pumps designed to operate under water.
 They are submerged into a pit in your basement, where they can start working early to prevent your basement from filling up.
-Pedastal sump pumps sit above the water and work to prevent water levels from getting any higher.
+Pedestal sump pumps sit above the water and work to prevent water levels from getting any higher.
 Either way, a sump pump is a powerful emergency plan for protecting your family, your home, and your memories in a disaster.
+For emergency plumbing, choose an industry expert near you such as Shane Elmore Plumbing.

 Do You Need a Sump Pump?